 This turkey meatloaf recipe makes a healthy and hearty weeknight dinner.
 The low carb meatloaf freezes well so make it ahead – it will save time making dinner on busy nights!

 I’m so excited to share this new turkey meatloaf recipe with you today because meatloaf is one of my favourite protein dishes I make.
-It’s great if you enjoy meal-prepping (check out this delicious Healthy Meatloaf Meal-Prep Bowls) and it’s also good to sneak some veggies in your kids meals just like this Italian Turkey & Brussels Sprouts Meatloaf recipe.
+It’s great if you enjoy meal-prepping (check out this delicious Healthy Meatloaf Meal-Prep Bowls) and it’s also good to sneak some veggies in your kids meals just like this Italian Turkey & Brussels Sprouts Meatloaf (Web Story) recipe.

 Is this turkey meatloaf recipe healthy?

 This turkey meatloaf recipe is healthier than a traditional meatloaf recipe because it’s made with almond flour instead of breadcrumbs.
 As a result, it’s low-carb, whole30, paleo, and gluten-free.

 Ground turkey is also leaner meat than ground beef.
 It’s a great addition to any diet for delivering a low fat serving of protein.
 Got extra turkey?
 Try making my Easy Ground Turkey Stuffed Peppers!

 NOTE: Ketchup is one of the recipe ingredients.
 I use sugar-free ketchup to make a low carb meatloaf, but you can use regular ketchup if you’re not following any restrictive diet.

 How to Make Meatloaf

 This is such an easy meatloaf recipe that there really isn’t much to explain.
 Here are the basic steps, and the complete turkey meatloaf recipe can be found at the bottom of this post.